ProfessorAkram/Unity-Programming/08-Game-Managers/switch-scenes.md

+# Scene Management
+In larger-scale games, scene loading and transitions are often managed by a dedicated **scene manager** to keep responsibilities clearly separated.
+However, for smaller projects or prototypes, it’s perfectly reasonable to consolidate this functionality within the **GameManager**, allowing it to control both the active game state and the flow between scenes.
+This not only simplifies our architecture for smaller projects but also provides a clear example of how state management and scene flow work together.

 ---

-## :hammer_and_wrench: Switching Scenes with GameStates
-Next, we will extend the **GameManager** to handle scene transitions and manage overall game flow through defined GameStates.
+## Single Point of Entry
+To manage multiple scenes efficiently and ensure that core systems remain active throughout the game, we use a **single persistent entry point**, a scene from which the game always starts and in which core systems persist for the lifetime of the application.
+All other scenes, such as levels, menus, or overlays, are loaded on top of this starting scene, ensuring the game always begins from a known, consistent location.

+This foundational scene is typically called the **Bootstrap** scene.
+While players never see it directly, it provides a stable place to initialize critical systems such as the **GameManager**, audio managers, and other global components before any gameplay or UI appears.

-Rather than completely replacing the scene each time the player moves between menus or levels, we will **load all scenes additively**, stacking them on top of a **Bootstrap scene**.
+Rather than completely unloading and replacing the scene each time the player moves between menus or levels, we'll take a more efficient approach, **loading scenes additively** on top of the Bootstrap scene.
+This setup allows us to stack and manage different layers of the game without disrupting the core systems.

-### Single Point of Entry
-The **Bootstrap scene** acts as the game's **single point of entry**, providing a consistent place to initialize the GameManager and other core systems.
-While players never directly see this scene, it ensures that all critical systems are ready before any gameplay or menus appear.

 Using a single point of entry is considered **good practice** because it:
 - Guarantees that essential systems are initialized in the correct order.